On the convolution powers of complex functions on Z: Introduction

 the behavior of $\phi^{(n)}$ for large values of $n$ is well-known and is the subject of the local limit theorem.
 A modern treatment of this classical result can be found in Chapter $2$ of \cite{LL} (see also Chapter $2$ of \cite{FS}).
 Our aim is to extend the results of \cite{DSC1} and describe the limiting behavior for the general class of complex valued functions on $\mathbb{Z}$ with admissible support.
 In particular, we give bounds on the supremum of $|\phi^{(n)}|$ and prove ``generalized'' local limit theorems.\\

 As an example, we consider the function $\phi:\mathbb{Z}\rightarrow \mathbb{C}$ defined by

 and $\phi=0$ otherwise.
 The convolution powers $\phi^{(n)}$ for $n=100,1000,10000$ are illustrated in Figures \ref{fig:ex1abs} and \ref{fig:ex1real}.
 We make two crucial observations about these graphs: First, it appears that the supremum $\|\phi^{(n)}\|_{\infty}$ is decaying on the order of $n^{-1/2}$; this is consistent with the classical theory for probability distributions.
-Second, as $n$ increases, $|\phi^{(n)}(x)|$ appears to be constant for $-100\leq x\leq 100$.
+Second, as $n$ increases, $|\phi^{(n)}(x)|$ appears to be constant on increasingly large intervals centered at $0$.
 This is in stark contrast to the behavior described by the classical local limit theorem for probability distributions.
 In the present article, we prove that there are constants $C,C'>0$ for which

 We also show that

 for $x$ in any compact subset of $\mathbb{R}$.
 Here, $\lfloor \cdot\rfloor$ denotes the greatest integer function.
 We note that this approximation cannot hold uniformly for all $x\in\mathbb{R}$ because the modulus of $(4\pi i/8)^{-1/2}\exp(-8|x|^2/4i)$ is a non-zero constant whereas $\phi^{(n)}$ has finite support for each $n$.
 For comparison with Figure \ref{fig:ex1real}, Figure \ref{fig:ex1realtheory} shows the graph of $\Re((4\pi ni/8)^{-1/2}\exp(-8|x|^2/4ni))$ for $n=100,1000,10000$.
 We will return to this example in Subsection \ref{ex1} and justify the claims made above.\\